Mercedes-Benz W126: Transmissions

-From 1986 onward, the automatic transmission was revised to include the option of selecting S (Standard) and E (Economy) shifting points.
-The models, 260 SE, 300 SE, and 300 SEL were fitted with standard 5-speed manual and optional extra-cost 4-speed automatic transmissions.
-For one year from September 1986 to June 1987, extra cost automatic transmission option wasn't offered for 260 SE and 300 SE.
-The customers ordering 420 SE could choose either 5-speed manual or 4-speed automatic transmission.
+From 1986 onward, the automatic transmission 4G-Tronic was revised to include the option of selecting S (Standard) and E (Economy) shifting points.

+The models 260 SE and 300 SE/SEL were fitted with the standard 5-speed manual and optional extra-cost 4-speed automatic transmissions.
+For one year from September 1986 to June 1987, the extra cost automatic transmission option wasn't offered for the 260 SE and 300 SE.
+Manual transmission was not fitted to the V8 engines.

-U.S. models had automatic transmission as sole transmission choice.
+U.S. models had the automatic transmission as the sole transmission choice.

-U.S. Grey Market
+U.S. grey market

-When the W126 was introduced in the United States in September 1980, Mercedes-Benz offered the smaller 3.8-litre V8 engine only as to avoid the gas guzzler penalty under Corporate Average Fuel Economy (CAFE) regulations.
-However, the American consumers found 380 SEL severely underpowered with slow acceleration (0–60 mph in 11 seconds) and lower top speed of 117 mi/h.
+When the W126 was introduced in the United States in September 1980, Mercedes-Benz only offered the smaller 3.8-litre V8 engine to avoid the gas guzzler penalty under Corporate Average Fuel Economy (CAFE) regulations.
+However, American consumers found the 380 SEL severely underpowered with slow acceleration (0–60 mph in 11 seconds) and a lower top speed of 117 mi/h.

-As the fear of oil crisis waned in 1982, the American consumers demanded the more powerful S-Class models, and grey importers brought the S-Class with 5-litre V8 engines to the United States and modified them to meet US FMVSS and EPA regulations.
-The smaller-engined 280 S-Class was also imported, offering significant savings over the V8 models.
+As the fear of oil crisis waned in 1982, American consumers demanded the more powerful S-Class models, and grey importers brought the S-Class with 5-litre V8 engines to the United States and modified them to meet US FMVSS and EPA regulations.
+The 280 S/SE/SEL with smaller six-cylinder inline engines were also imported, offering significant savings over the V8 models.
 The W126 was a major part of this parallel market, with 22,000 imported in a segment that hit 66,900 cars in 1985, the biggest year for grey imports.

-Consequently, Mercedes-Benz added 500 SEL/500 SEC to the American model range for 1984 model year as to countereffect the grey imports while 3.8-litre V8 engine remained in 380 SE (standard wheelbase only) and 380 SL.
+Consequently, Mercedes-Benz added the 500 SEL/500 SEC to the American model range for 1984 model year to counter the grey imports while the 3.8-litre V8 engine remained in 380 SE (standard wheelbase only) and 380 SL.

 In 1988, an intense lobbying effort by Mercedes-Benz and other foreign manufacturers led U.S. Congress to eliminate this consumer option and revise the rules for registered importers.